 Analysis of results and challenges: Export markets are critical to Alaska's seafood industry, accounting for 60 to 70 percent of first wholesale value each year.
 Growth in export volume and value helps maintain markets for Alaska seafood and supports higher values for the State's annual production.

-• The export value of Alaska seafood can be volatile, with 20+ percent changes year-to-year common.
-Over the last decade, the compound annual growth rate in export value is 3.7 percent — well above the 0.5 percent annual goal.
+- The export value of Alaska seafood can be volatile, with 5+ percent changes year-to-year common.
+Over the last decade (2010-2019), the compound annual growth rate in export value is 2.3 percent, exceeding the 0.5 percent annual goal.

-• Although the value of Alaska seafood exports to ASMI program areas declined in 2018, export values to non-ASMI program areas expanded 2.5 percent.
-The majority of this growth centered in South Korea, a major reprocessing center for Alaska seafood products.
-While it is difficult to quantify how much Alaska product is consumed within South Korea versus product that is processed and re-exported, the estimate is that a significant volume of Alaska pollock roe, pollock surimi, salmon and whitefish is re-exported, with the majority of that volume going to ASMI program area countries.
+- Although the value of Alaska seafood exports to ASMI program areas declined in 2019, export values to non-ASMI program areas hit a record, up 3.7 percent from 2018.
+Most of this growth centered in South Korea, a major reprocessing center for Alaska seafood products.
+While it is difficult to quantify how much Alaska product is consumed within South Korea versus product that is processed and re-exported, it is estimated that a significant volume of Alaska pollock roe, pollock surimi, salmon, and whitefish is re-exported, with the majority of that volume going to ASMI program area countries.
 These estimated re-exported volumes and values are not factored into the totals shown above.

 Summary of market challenges and opportunities:

-In a typical year, about 80 percent of Alaska’s seafood production (by volume) is exported.
-China is the largest export market followed by Japan, Europe, and Canada.
-Anything disrupting these trade flows presents a challenge to the industry — with a reduction of value a possibility.
+In a typical year, about 80 percent of Alaska's seafood production (by volume) is exported.
+China is the largest export market followed by Japan, Europe, and South Korea.
+Anything disrupting these trade flows presents a challenge to the industry with a reduction of value a possibility.

-China has enacted tariffs as high as 35 percent on seafood products imported from the United States, including seafood originating in Alaska.
-However, China has excluded from tariffs product intended to be reprocessed in the country, meaning the majority of Alaska seafood is not subject to the added expense.
+Since 2018, China has enacted tariffs as high as 42 percent on seafood products imported from the United States, including most seafood originating in Alaska.
+China has excluded from tariffs product intended to be reprocessed in the country and then re-exported, meaning the majority of Alaska seafood is not subject to the added expense.
 However, Alaska's considerable exports destined for the Chinese domestic market continue to suffer from these tariffs at a time when China's seafood consumption is on the rise.
 From 2017 to 2019, China's seafood imports nearly doubled in value (+91 percent), while Alaska's exports to the country declined 29 percent in value.

 Because of the importance of export markets, currency rates impact the value of Alaska seafood.
-A strong US dollar places Alaska salmon at a competitive disadvantage because foreign buyers must spend more to purchase the same amount of product.
-For this reason, a weaker US dollar is generally preferred.
+A weaker U.S. dollar increases the purchasing power of foreign buyers and thereby increases the competitiveness of U.S. exports.
+For this reason, a weaker U.S. dollar is generally preferred.

 ASMI will continue to focus effort on traditional export markets such as Japan, Northern, Western, and Central Europe, and on more recently established markets in Southern Europe and China.
-ASMI will also continue support of emerging markets, including Southeast Asia, Eastern Europe and South America, which present opportunities to increase the overall value of the Alaska seafood resource by expanding and diversifying markets.
+ASMI will also continue support of emerging markets, including Southeast Asia, Eastern Europe, and South America, which present opportunities to increase the overall value of the Alaska seafood resource by expanding and diversifying both reprocessing and end markets.
 The message of sustainable and healthy seafood from Alaska continues to resonate in both traditional and newer markets.